 Steve Shutts: First off, I very much hope never to hear from businesses that whilst they are supportive of our program and cause, remote working and flexible employment is not something they could deal with.
 I heard that repeatedly from businesses prior to the pandemic; it wasn’t believable then and it certainly isn’t now.
 How many businesses have we heard say that their experience of a different type of work engagement has actually opened their eyes to new opportunities?
 As they seek to re-organise their businesses, the savings that will come from not insisting that all their employees are present and correct at their desks from 9 to 5, Monday to Friday, will be palpable.

-My feeling is the business owners will need to be much more flexible on the contractual arrangements that they strike with their team.
+My feeling is that business owners will need to be much more flexible on the contractual arrangements that they strike with their team.
 This will mean flexible hours and remote location will become a factor.
-I have already heard of businesses that have traditionally operated call centres where they feel they have scraped the bottom of the talent barrel.
+I have already heard of businesses that have traditionally operated call centres, where they feel they have scraped the bottom of the talent barrel.
 They are now recognising that there is a new way of working; why not operate remote customer care centres where people work predominantly if not exclusively from home?
-Investment needs to be made in the training for the middle management group who will need to come to terms with not seeing the team that they are managing.
+Investment needs to be made into training the middle management group who will need to come to terms with not seeing the team that they are managing.
 But this is absolutely surmountable, and I have a community of more than 1,000 candidates who will be delighted to offer their help and advice to businesses!

 Unfortunately, health specialists estimate that coronavirus has long-term physiological effects, meaning that a lot of people might sadly have to face long-term health problems.
 What steps do employers need to take to adapt to this possibility?

 Steve Shutts: Quite simply, to recognise that the community of people who have long-term health conditions are here to stay.
 We estimate that all those that are currently covered by our definition would number more than 11 million in the UK.
-Adding those who are now directly affected as a result of the virus, and the volume clearly increases.
-So adapting working schedules, re-training middle management, adapting key performance indicators to reflect job sharing and part-time work contracts, all of this is absolutely within the control and ability of businesses of every size.
+Adding those who are now directly affected as a result of the virus, the volume clearly increases.
+So adapting working schedules, re-training middle management, adapting key performance indicators to reflect job sharing and part-time work contracts; all of this is absolutely within the control and ability of businesses of every size.

 We can all fully expect the number of people unemployed to skyrocket as we close out 2020, but we also know with equal certainty that many of those people will be re-employed in the subsequent two years.
 So we will once again endure a skills gap, where businesses are not able to recruit for the roles that are vacant.
 My advice would be to start thinking now about how to tap into what we call the invisible talent pool.